woxder777/Tablet-VINSA-1060-Plus-Linux-Driver/README.md

 # Linux Driver for VINSA 1600 Plus Drawing Tablet

-Native Linux driver for the VINSA 1600 Plus drawing tablet with full pressure sensitivity and button support.
+Linux driver for the VINSA 1600 Plus drawing tablet with full pressure sensitivity and button support.

 The "marvinbelfort" driver has been adapted and expanded for this graphics tablet, improving sensitivity and providing two modes of use: one mouse-like, which uses a smaller area of ​​the tablet and is also customizable according to preferences, and another tablet-like mode, which occupies the entire area and offers greater sensitivity for artistic drawing.